 Now, everyone who uses a password to access email or social media understands how important computer protection is.
 And with the advent of mobile computing, the need for security has expanded exponentially.
 People conduct banking, gaming and many other personal activities on their mobile devices, creating even more opportunities for hackers to gain a foothold.
 There are even remote cyber threats to any device with a computer chip installed.
 Thus, refrigerators, cars and televisions are vulnerable to attacks.
 It may be ridiculous to think of someone hacking an ice maker, but when they disable a fleet of cars, the reality of mobile threats becomes all the more real.

 Security breaches cost the government and private industry millions of dollars every year.
-Privacy Rights Clearinghouse states that $445 billion is lost to hackers every year.
+Privacy Rights Clearinghouse states that $6 trillion was lost to hackers globally in 2021.
 Thus, information security experts are in high demand, according to the U.S. Bureau of Labor Statistics (BLS).

-The BLS expects 18 percent job growth for information security analysts through 2024 with a median annual salary of $90,120 in 2015.
+The BLS expects 33% job growth for information security analysts through 2030 with a median annual salary of $102,600 in 2021.
 The median salary does not factor in elements such as bonuses, benefits or other compensation.